 The craft of movement in the mountains is fascinating.
 I’ve dedicated my life to it.
 It has brought me immense joy, but has also brought fear and sometimes sadness.
 Learning and practicing this craft fills my soul and motivates me to be my best self.
-I have spent hundreds of hours learning the craft from multiple aspects, climbing, running, skiing, rescue, and medicine.
+I have spent hundreds of hours learning the craft from multiple aspects; climbing, running, skiing, rescue, and medicine.
 It is my pursuit.
 Occasionally, a line in the mountains comes along that elevates the craft.
 A few lines that, for me, have done this in the past are the Idaho 12ers, Nolan’s 14 and the WURL.
 They are elegant, logical connections of peaks and ridges, that require a deep understanding of movement in the alpine, on rock, over scree, and endurance to cover the distance.
 Those lines started as a vision by someone with the creativity see the connections, and the audacity to try to link it together.

 A few years ago, Kelly Halpin and Fred Most put together one of these lines.
 It started as an idea that was manifest as a line on a map.
 Pieces of the route were explored, and in 2019, Kelly and Fred painted an elegant line through the center of the Tetons in a forty three hour push.
 They called the line the Teton Center Punch.
 It begins on the far northern edge of the Tetons, just outside of Flag Ranch, and, once gaining the ridge, follows the hydrologic divide of the range.
-The middle of the route follows a technical ridge over more than 16 summits, at times it is very exposed, and often composed of loose rock.
+The middle of the route follows a technical ridge over more than 16 summits; at times it is very exposed, and often composed of loose rock.
 The technical section builds to the crux of the route, and is much more alpine and rock climbing than running.
 It is dangerous, exposed and has a significant amount of risk associated with it.
 The middle portion is bookended by roughly 20 mile long sections of trail, that in total brings the route to well over 60 miles.

 I first learned of the route via Instagram.
 Kelly shared about her and Fred’s experience.
 It sounded very hard and very scary.
 They experienced bad weather, during night, and on the most technical section.
 This resulted in an unplanned shiver bivy waiting for the sun to help them unlock the path forward.
 As I read about their experience and saw their photos, I was drawn to the line and their experience.
 I decided it was a route I wanted to try.

-As often happens, life got busy and other opportunities and adventures presented themselves, the Teton Center Punch faded to the background.
+As often happens, life got busy and other opportunities and adventures presented themselves.
+The Teton Center Punch faded to the background.
 A year later, Kelly posted again about her and Fred once again completing the route.
 They cut off significant time and cleaned up a couple sections of the route as they figured out how to navigate the very complex terrain.
 I reached out to the one person I knew that would be psyched on attempting to repeat what Kelly and Fred had done, Jared Campbell.

 Jared and I discussed the route, stared at maps, reviewed Kelly’s posts and scoured the internet for beta.
 We committed to give the route an attempt the following summer.
-Both Jared and I spent significant time scouring the internet for additional beta, staring at Google Earth images, and working on piecing together as much beta as possible.
+Both Jared and I then spent additional significant time scouring the internet for more additional beta, staring at Google Earth images, and working on piecing together as much beta as possible.
 We spoke with and texted Kelly asking for details and descriptions of the sections her and Fred struggled on, what went well and everything in between.
 We did our homework diligently as we prepared for our attempt on the route.

 In August 2021, the stars aligned for Jared and I to give the route a go.
 We both had a small gap between family and work obligations, other adventures, and a decent weather window.
 We met at Kelly’s house in Jackson late on a Thursday night and camped in our vehicles.
 On Friday morning we slept in, then sorted gear and food.
 The day seemed to pass quite slowly with a planned start sometime later that night.
 As Jared worked and reworked his math on the master spreadsheet we opted for a 10:30 pm start optimum for the route.
 This would allow, if things went smoothly, for all the technical sections to be done in the daylight.
 Kelly graciously offered to drive us out to the start, over 90 minutes away, and after some shenanigans and photos at the trailhead, she drove off a little after 9:45 pm.
 We laid down in the dirt, enjoyed the stars, and let the remaining time before our planned start pass.